teamplify/teamplify-runner/README.md

 ### The connection is refused or not trusted in SSL-enabled mode

-During the first start, Teamplify runner generates a temporary self-issued SSL certificate (not trusted) and then tries to create a valid certificate for your domain via [Let's Encrypt](https://letsencrypt.org) that would replace a temporary one.
-Besides that, it also creates a new set of 2048-bit DH parameters for A+ rating of your SSL configuration.
+During the first start, Teamplify runner generates a temporary self-issued SSL certificate (not trusted) and then tries to create a valid certificate for your domain via Let's Encrypt that would replace ~a~ *the* temporary one.
+Besides that, it also creates a new set of 2048-bit DH parameters ~for to~ *to give your SSL configuration an*  A+ rating of your SSL configuration.
 This process is rather slow and may take a few minutes to complete.
-If you open Teamplify in your browser and see that the SSL connection can't be established or is not trusted, it could be caused by DH params or SSL certificate generation that are still in progress.
+If you open Teamplify in your browser and see that the SSL connection can't be established or is not trusted, it ~could~ may be caused by DH params or SSL certificate generation that are still in progress.
+When DH params and SSL certificate ~are~ *have been* successfully generated, they are saved for future use and subsequent restarts of the server should be much faster.

+During the first start, Teamplify runner generates a temporary self-issued SSL certificate (not trusted) and then tries to create a valid certificate for your domain via [Let's Encrypt](https://letsencrypt.org) that would replace the temporary one.
+Besides that, it also creates a new set of 2048-bit DH parameters to give your SSL configuration A+ rating.
+This process is rather slow and may take a few minutes to complete.
+If you open Teamplify in your browser and see that the SSL connection can't be established or is not trusted, the problem may be caused by DH params or SSL certificate generation that are still in progress.
 When DH params and SSL certificate are successfully generated, they are saved for future use, and subsequent restarts of the server should be much faster.